 In 2014, DOE issued separate performance standards for walk-in panels, doors, and refrigeration systems.
 The standards for panels and non-display (i.e. solid) doors were set at levels equivalent to the existing prescriptive requirements, which means that manufacturers did not have to make any changes to comply.
 The new standards for display (i.e. glass) doors and refrigeration systems improved on the existing requirements.

 The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and Lennox filed a lawsuit against the 2014 rule which resulted in a settlement agreement.
 Among other things, the settlement agreement remanded the standards for certain types of walk-in refrigeration systems to DOE for rulemaking using a negotiated rulemaking process.
 In 2015, a working group comprised of manufacturers, efficiency advocates, contractors, and DOE successfully negotiated new standards for the remanded equipment types, and DOE published a final rule in 2017 based on the working group recommendations.

-The performance standards for panels and doors took effect in June 2017.
-The standards for the non-remanded refrigeration system equipment classes also took effect in 2017, but DOE will use their enforcement discretion to not enforce these standards until 2020, which is when the standards for the remanded refrigeration types will take effect.
+The performance standards for panels and doors took effect in June 2017 along with the standards for the non-remanded refrigeration system equipment classes.
+The standards for the remanded refrigeration types took effect in 2020.